Pker.xyz

 UI/UX Design

-autom8 has two display modes: a streaming CLI for running tasks and an interactive TUI for monitoring.
-Both prioritize simplicity and consistency over showing everything.
+autom8 has three display modes: a streaming CLI for running tasks, an interactive TUI for monitoring, and a native desktop GUI for richer workflows.
+All prioritize simplicity and consistency over showing everything.

 CLI Output: Filtering the Noise